Skip to Main Content

 What is a case study?

-This video (4:07 min) gives an overview of the purpose of case studies, as well as some different types of case studies.
+This video (4:07 min) from Academic Educational Materials (2016) gives an overview of the purpose of case studies, as well as some different types of case studies.

 Top tips for writing in a case study style